10 NBA Teams Without a Championship (2026 Update)

 Phoenix Suns

 The Phoenix Suns joined the NBA in 1968 as an expansion team.
-They have made it to the NBA finals twice but have unfortunately lost in both.
+They have made it to the NBA finals three times but have unfortunately lost in all three.
 Their first appearance in the finals was in 1976, but they, unfortunately, lost to the Boston Celtics.

 Charles Barkley and Kevin Johnson led the Phoenix Suns to the 1993 NBA finals.
-Since then, they have had terrific squads and, on various occasions, have accused the NBA refs of rigging as a way of preventing their progress through the playoffs.
-In NBA history, Steve Nash led an entertaining offense that will make the team stay long without winning the championship.
+Since then, they have had terrific squads, including a 2021 team led by Devin Booker and Chris Paul that reached the NBA Finals before losing to the Milwaukee Bucks.
+In NBA history, Steve Nash led an entertaining offense, but that era also fell short of winning the championship.

 Memphis Grizzlies

 The Memphis Grizzlies was started in Vancouver in 1995 before relocating to Memphis in 2001.
-Despite having players like Shareef Abdur-Rahim and Paul Gasol, they have had a fair share of ups and downs.
-They have never come close to having a winning season and have only managed to play at the Western Conference Finals, where the Oklahoma City Thunder knocked them out.
-In 2013, they lost four games to the Spurs, diming their chance into the NBA finals.
+Despite having players like Shareef Abdur-Rahim and Pau Gasol, they had a difficult start before becoming a regular playoff team in the Grit and Grind era.
+Their deepest run came in 2013, when they reached the Western Conference Finals and lost four games to the Spurs, diming their chance into the NBA finals.
 They are yet to make a trip to the NBA finals.

 Los Angeles Clippers